banner image of soft sorudough pumpkin snickerdoodles on cooling rack

 Olive Oil & Egg Yolk

-I use extra virgin olive oil in these cookies.
-The fruity, sometimes spicy intense oil also pairs well with the pumpkin, cinnamon, and buckwheat additions.
+I use extra virgin olive oil in most of my baking recipes.
+The fruity, sometimes spicy, intense oil pairs well with the pumpkin, cinnamon, and buckwheat additions.
 And the oil keeps these sourdough pumpkin snickerdoodle cookies nice and soft.
-Due to the water content in the sourdough and fresh pumpkin, I used two egg yolks instead of one whole egg.
-If you choose not to use sourdough, use one whole egg.

 Soft Sourdough Pumpkin Snickerdoodle Cookie Recipe

 I’m so glad I followed my whims and spent time crafting these soft sourdough pumpkin snickerdoodles.
-They turned out absolutely amazing.
-I highly suggest eating them when warm.
+They turned out amazing.
+I highly recommend eating these pumpkin sourdough cookies warm.
 Or room temp.
 Or cold.
 And with a cup of coffee or milk.
-I plan to make these again soon.
-They would be perfect for a casual dinner party dessert, after-school snack, late-night snack, or even a Halloween party!

 Happy baking!